7 Interesting Facts About Rome’s Campo De’ Fiori To Know Before You Go

 The geographical and historical heart of Rome together with nearby Piazza Navona is Campo de’ Fiori.
 Picturesque corner between fountain-clothed Piazza Navona and Trastevere, Campo de’ Fiori is one of the popular Rome tourist attractions and an important historical landmark.

 An old and central place for centuries in Rome, it has naturally witnessed much of the city’s history.
-Here, you will discover some important and trivial facts about one of Rome’s most cherished piazzas.
+Here, you will discover some important and some trivial facts about one of Rome’s most cherished piazzas.

 7 Interesting Facts About Campo de’ Fiori To Know Before You Go